Skip to main content

 Kosraean Mahi-Mahi Ceviche

-Fresh mahi-mahi from abundant coral reefs prepared with lime juice, onions, coconut milk, and pinch of chili flakes.
-The citrus "cooks" the fish while coconut milk adds richness.
-Light, refreshing, and showcases Kosrae's reef bounty.
+Fresh mahi-mahi from the coral reefs, tossed with lime juice, onions, coconut milk, and a pinch of chili flakes.
+The citrus "cooks" the fish while the coconut milk rounds it out.
+Light and refreshing, and a good measure of what Kosrae's reefs bring in.

 Pohnpeian Pepper Chicken